V-Sekai-fire/aria-character-core/decisions/R25W1900000-aria-neon-traverse-standalone-app.md

 ### Current State

 The Aria ecosystem currently includes `aria_neon_frontlines`, a comprehensive app providing single-block logistics warfare mechanics with 116 tests passing.
-However, the system lacks dedicated inter-block movement mechanics, zone transfer stress testing capabilities, and a P2P inventory trading system.
+However, the system lacks dedicated inter-block movement mechanics, zone transfer stress testing capabilities, and an authoritative inventory trading system.
 There is also a need for a standalone app specifically designed to handle concurrent player load testing at scale.

 ### Requirements